Another Code: R – A Journey into Lost Memories: Plot

 The story takes place two years after the events of the first game on the fictional Lake Juliet.
-At the end of the summer holiday, Ashley Mizuki Robbins, now 16-years old and an aspiring musician, receives an invitation with a package of newly modeled "DAS", containing a message from her father that he wants to bond with the two on a camping trip at Lake Juliet.
+At the end of the summer holiday, Ashley Mizuki Robins, now 16-years old and an aspiring musician, receives an invitation with a package of newly modelled "DAS" (Dual Another System), containing a message from her father that he wants to bond with the two on a camping trip at Lake Juliet.
 Ashley arrives, but frustrated as her bag gets stolen.
 After a brief argument with her father, Richard, he reveals that he came to the lake to know why her mother, Sayoko was doing here 13 years ago, which much to her surprise, Ashley's been having brief flashbacks as soon as she arrived.
-He gives Ashely a "TAS", which Sayoko had built before death.
+He gives Ashley a "TAS" (True Another System), a mysterious remote-like device which Sayoko had built before death.

-After camping, she meets a 13-year old boy named Matthew Crusoe, who is a runaway that came to search for his missing father, Michael in Lake Juliet.
-The two explore around the lake, as they recover missing items that were in Ashley's bag, and learns what happened to Michael: He was framed by the real culprits behind the pollution of the lake, and being followed ever since.
+Richard leaves after getting an emergency call from the lab, then Ashley meets with a man named Ryan Gray, a scientist who's employed at J.C.
+Valley that knew of her parents, especially Sayoko.
+After camping with him, she meets a 13-year-old boy named Matthew Crusoe, who is a runaway that came to search for his missing father, Michael in Lake Juliet.
+The two explore around the lake, as they recover missing items that were in Ashley's bag, and learns what happened to Michael: he was framed by the real culprits behind the pollution of the lake, and has been being followed ever since.